toddbranch/ECE382/labs/lab4/index.md

 ### B Functionality

-Create an additional library to deal with buttons and button presses.
+Create an additional library to deal with buttons.
 Allow the user to select between three different bottom line messages depending on which button they press.

 B Functionality Program operation: